Scientific Name

 Etymology

-The specific epithet "opalina" derives from the Latin "opalus," meaning "opal," and refers to the glossy transparent tubercles.
+The specific epithet "opalina (op-al-EYE-nuh)" means "opal-like" and refers to the glossy transparent tubercles on the leaves.

 How to Grow and Care for Tulista opalina

-Light: Tulistas tolerate full sun, but they prefer semi-shaded positions.
-Any window in your home or office is likely to be an appropriate setting for Tulistas.
+Light: Tulistas tolerate full sun but prefer semi-shaded positions.
+Any window in your home or office will likely be appropriate for them.

-Soil: Use a commercial soil formulated for succulents or make your own well-draining potting mix.
+Soil: Use commercial soil formulated for succulents or make your own well-draining potting mix.

 Hardiness: Tulista opalina can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.